-As the name suggests, Assisted Living offers individuals assistance with the activities of daily living, dressing, bathing, dining and medication management—while still providing every opportunity for maintaining the highest possible level of independence.
-And at Promise Pointe, this is all delivered in an uplifting atmosphere of high hospitality.
+As the name suggests, Assisted Living offers individuals assistance with the activities of daily living, such as dressing, bathing, dining, and medication management—while still providing every opportunity for maintaining the highest possible level of independence.
+And, at Promise Pointe, this is all delivered in an uplifting atmosphere of high hospitality.
 Services are tailored to match individual needs for maximum convenience and comfort.

-AARP suggests an adult child ask his or her parents questions that might help start the conversation.
+AARP suggests an adult child ask his or her parents or loved one questions that might help start the conversation.
 You would not ask all these questions in one sitting, but use them as a guide for topics of conversation when the time is right.

 A few examples: Is your home still appropriate for your needs?
 Are there stairs or security issues?
 Do you need help with household chores?
 Can you cook your favorite meals?
 Hear the doorbell ring?
 Do you feel comfortable driving?
 Would it be a great relief to have transportation available right at your door?
 Are your prescriptions current and are you taking your medications correctly?
 Have you seen the doctor lately?
 Do you get lonely, especially at mealtimes?

 Absolutely.
-Your parents are invited to make themselves at home by furnishing or decorating their residence as they choose.
+Your loved ones are invited to make themselves at home by furnishing or decorating their residence as they choose.

 Pets are most welcome at Promise Pointe!
 There are a few weight and size restrictions, so just give us a call and we can give you the details.

-If either of your parents is a Veteran or the widow of a Veteran, he or she may be eligible for a wide variety of benefits available to all U.S. military Veterans.
+If your loved one is a Veteran or the widow of a Veteran, he or she may be eligible for a wide variety of benefits available to all U.S. military Veterans.
 These include disability compensation, pension, education and training, health care, home loans, insurance, vocation, rehabilitation and employment, and burial.
 At Promise Pointe at Tampa Oaks, we offer resources to assist with the costs associated with Assisted Living and Memory Care.
 Let us help you get the answers.

 Glossary of Terms